San Francisco fog: Art and culture

 Writers, poets, and photographers have long been inspired by the fog, including Herb Caen, Jack Kerouac, August Kleinzahler, and Arthur Ollman.
 Sam Green made a film about San Francisco's fog for the Exploratorium, which premiered in 2013.
-In Kyle Boelte's 2015 book The Beautiful Unseen: Variations on Fog and Forgetting, San Francisco's fog becomes a metaphor for grief and the limitations of memory.
+Many Alfred Hitchcock movies including Shadow of a Doubt, Vertigo, and The Birds were set in San Francisco, invoking the fog and its eeriness as a backdrop.
+In Kyle Boelte's 2015 book The Beautiful Unseen: Variations on Fog and Forgetting, San Francisco's fog becomes a metaphor for grief and the limitations of memory, something developed in Exploratorium as well.

 In popular culture

-In 2010 an anonymous person began a Twitter account for the San Francisco fog, inspired by the fake BP public relations account that appeared after the oil spill in the Gulf of Mexico that year, and named "Karl the Fog" after the misunderstood giant in the 2003 film Big Fish.
-The name has since come to be widely used.
+In 2010 an anonymous person began a Twitter account for the San Francisco fog, inspired by the fake BP public relations account that appeared after the oil spill in the Gulf of Mexico that year.
+It was named "Karl the Fog" after the misunderstood giant in the 2003 film Big Fish and the name has become widely used since.
 There is a companion Instagram account.
 The name is also used throughout episode 8 of Carmen Sandiego.
 The name was disparaged by 3 local celebrities during the 2020 PGA golf tournament.

 Accidents

-Many accidents happened because of the fog.
-In 2007, in fog, a container ship struck the Bay Bridge connecting San Francisco and Oakland.
-In 2013, the Overseas Reymar, a 748-foot-long tanker, was proceeding to sea from an anchorage off San Francisco after discharging its cargo of crude oil at a Martinez refinery when it hit the base of the Echo tower of the Bay Bridge in fog.
+In 1901, 128 people died aboard SS City of Rio de Janeiro after the boat hit the reef due to low visibility from the fog.
+In 2007, in fog, a container ship named Cosco Busan struck the Bay Bridge connecting San Francisco and Oakland.
+This caused a large oil spill that closed public beaches, killed wildlife, and halted commercial fishing in the area.
+In 2013, Overseas Reymar, a 748-foot-long tanker, was proceeding to sea from an anchorage off San Francisco after discharging its cargo of crude oil at a Martinez refinery when it hit the base of the Echo tower of the Bay Bridge in fog.